furan917/MageComm/README.md

 `magecomm magerun setup:upgrade --keep-generated`

-3Extract and print the contents of a file from an archive (RAR, 7zip, and Xz are supported if installed)):
+3. Extract and print the contents of a file from an archive (RAR, 7zip, and Xz are supported if installed)):
 `magecomm cat path/to/archive.zip /path/to/file.txt`
 `magecomm cat path/to/archive.tar /path/to/file.txt`
 `magecomm cat path/to/archive.tar.gz /path/to/file.txt`